alexhunsley/swift-testing-wildcards/README.md

 # Wildcard helper for Swift `Testing`

-This is an experimental tool for reducing boilerplate and tedium when writing tests.
+This is an experimental tool for reducing boilerplate and tedium when writing certain kinds of tests.

 The idea is to make tests easier to write, and easier to read, by having a way to explicitly define combinations that signals intent.